 1. Operators use the MES effortlessly the plant floor.
 The first complaints and concerns I hear when implementing an MES are how it will affect the operators on the line.
 Will the interactions with the screen affect the in-station takt time?
 Will the refresh rate slow operators down?
 Will the user interface be built in a way that the operators will use it?

 2. Your MES seamlessly interfaces with your ERP.
-Integration with your Enterprise Resource Planning system makes life easier for the planners and schedulers.
+Integration with your Enterprise Resource Planning (ERP) system makes life easier for the planners and schedulers.
 MES downloads the orders created for the day in the proper sequence, giving the schedulers peace of mind while preparing the operators what to build for the day.
 At various points in the line, MES sends the parts used on each order back to ERP, which automatically adjusts inventory, allowing finance to analyze and plan instead of manually counting parts.

 3. Manufacturing Engineers create flexible, detailed work instructions in a variety of ways that meet the product’s design.
 Plants build more than one product and model type.
 When Manufacturing Engineers can use MES to give the operators the work instructions and development material they need the line runs smoothly and fewer quality issues are raised.